AlexutzuJr/real_time_chat_application/README.md

 * The server receives Alice’s message and forwards it to all connected clients, including Bob.
 * Bob sees the message: "Alice : Hello everyone!" and responds with "Hi Alice!"
 * The server forwards Bob's message to Alice and any other connected clients.

-# Local Setup

-## Installation

-To follow this project, we will need to install the following locally:

-* A C++ compiler (e.g., GCC, MSVC)
-* Winsock library (typically included with Windows development environments)